 A letter of recommendation, while not requried, is strongly encouraged, from your high school counselor or a teacher of your choice.
 Or, you may also complete the High School Report & Counselor Recommendation supplement form, instead, for both the Drake Application and the Common Application.

-Notification of pre-pharmacy admission decisions will be made in mid-January.
+Notification of pre-pharmacy admission decisions begins in December.

 Apply Now - Application for Fall 2017